 Cleared areas which are associated with existing use rights have been included in zone C. It is intended that the majority of new and existing infrastructure and facilities will be accommodated in zone C and zone D. Zone C includes areas where there are clearings, roads, powerlines, pipelines, dams and cableways.
 It also includes quarries, gravel scrapes, paddocks, building or home sites, orchards and plantations, forestry camps, parking areas, cane fields, pine plantations, rifle ranges, forestry buildings, ranger stations, research plots, meteorological stations, airstrips, radio towers and Army camps.
 An example of zone C is the powerline corridor to Russell Heads.

 Zone D contains lands where there are, or may be, visitor facilities of a well developed type.
 Visitors and visitor facilities will not be confined to this zone, but it is intended that the more intensive, organised visitor activities and associated facilities would be focused here.
 Facilities may include picnic shelters, barbecues, interpretive facilities and car parks.
 Lands in zone D will still be in a mostly natural state.
 A visitor can expect to enjoy nature here with minimal effort, some comforts and social interaction.
-The presence of management is likely to be obvious (such as signs and facilities).

 It is intended that this zone will provide particular opportunities for presenting the area to visitors and enabling visitors to enjoy and understand what they see.
 The zone will be managed to minimise any adverse impacts of activities and facilities, and to protect and rehabilitate the land.
 An example of zone D is Kearney's Flat recreation area in the Goldsborough State Forest.